casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/index.md

 # Writing Smart Contracts

-This section shows you how to write smart contracts in Rust and WebAssembly (WASM).
+This section shows you how to write smart contracts in Rust and WebAssembly (Wasm).

 | Title                                       | Description                     |
 | ------------------------------------------- | ------------------------------- |